Andrew McCutchen Player Props: Pirates vs. Astros

-On Tuesday, Andrew McCutchen (coming off going 0-for-3) and the Pittsburgh Pirates play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 6:35 PM ET.
+On Wednesday, Andrew McCutchen (on the back of going 1-for-1) and the Pittsburgh Pirates play the Houston Astros, whose starting pitcher will be Jose Urquidy.
+First pitch is at 12:35 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Astros.
+He reached base in his only plate appearance in his previous appearance against the Astros.

 Andrew McCutchen Game Info & Props vs. the Astros